joshuarichards001/financial-freedom/README.md

 - A budget of what you want to spend on each category
 - Hot swap sections to customise the user interface
 - User support with login, logout and register functionality
+- Storing users tokens locally to remove the need to login every time
 - Can sign in using your Google Account

 I will continue to expand the functionality in the future.